Mastin Family Tree

 Lillian Mastin, née Jinkinson, of Sheffield - my paternal grandmother

-I hung around Coventry for the next couple of years thoroughly enjoying doing nothing much, but during that time I met Julie Wood who was still finishing her degree there.
-She managed to convince me that if I did not get a job soon I would be considered unemployable (probably true), so we both ended up moving to London where I worked for Touche Ross as an accountant.
-I hated the work, and stayed in it only long enough to get my professional accounting qualification (about 4 years), and then jacked it in as soon as possible.
+After university, he hung around Coventry for the next couple of years thoroughly enjoying doing nothing much, but then he met Julie Wood who was still finishing her degree there.
+She managed to convince him that if he did not get a job soon he would be considered unemployable, so they both ended up moving to London where Luke worked for Touche Ross as an accountant.
+He hated the work, and stayed in it only long enough to get his professional accounting qualification (about 4 years), and then resigned as soon as possible.

 Photo